vaageeshadas/atlas/README.md

 # atlas
-learn about different regions of the world!
+learn about the history of different regions of the world!